VictorHJD/AA_Fox/README.md

 # AA_Fox

+![Schematic representation of potential drivers of helminth community assembly and structure assessed in this study.
+Black arrows are pointing directly to the response variables investigated here: diversity and composition of helminth communities, grey arrows show potential underlying drivers in a more complex causal network](figures/Fig1_foxhelminths.png?raw=true "Drivers of helminth community structure")

 ## Setup
 For a fully reproducible analysis starting from raw sequencing files R script have to be executed in numerical order (starting with a "\\d_";